S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   uncertainty and complexity
 -   lack of skills or resources

 **Describe** the _driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
 Include information about how this might impede the ability of the delegatees to successfully attend to this domain.

-**Recommended format:** Driver: (current conditions) and (anticipated or current) effect

 **Examples:**

-1. _(current conditions) Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect (anticipated effect) which can make it difficult to respond to the changes in time._
+1. _Changing legal requirements that need to be included in our software are often only announced a few weeks before taking effect, which can make it difficult to respond to the changes in time._
-2. _(current conditions) Due to differing priorities, partners are sometimes unavailable when we need their services, (effect) making it difficult to meet project deadlines._
+2. _Due to differing priorities, partners are sometimes unavailable when we need their services, making it difficult to meet project deadlines._
-3. _(current conditions) Our codebase is old, incoherent, and poorly maintained, and we lack the funds to clean up the code. (effect) Therefore, it's hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues._
+3. _Our codebase is old, incoherent, and poorly maintained, and we lack the funds to clean up the code.
+Therefore, it's hard to estimate how long adding a new feature will take, and changes can lead to bugs and security issues._
-4. _(current conditions) Customer purchases are highly weather-dependent, (effect) which makes it difficult to optimize perishable stock and staffing._
+4. _Customer purchases are highly weather-dependent, which makes it difficult to optimize perishable stock and staffing._
-5. _(current conditions) We're threatened by an economic crisis, (anticipated effect) which could significantly impact our ability to meet our sales target._
+5. _We're threatened by an economic crisis, which could significantly impact our ability to meet our sales target._
-6. _(current conditions) Some team members have their main responsibilities in other domains, (anticipated effect) which can sometimes make it difficult for them to free up enough time for work in this domain._
+6. _Some team members have their main responsibilities in other domains, which can sometimes make it difficult for them to free up enough time for work in this domain._
-7. _(current conditions) Due to cultural differences, there is a diversity of norms and expectations across the different teams, (effect) which has in the past led to miscommunication, conflict, and ineffectiveness._
+7. _Due to cultural differences, there is a diversity of norms and expectations across the different teams, which has in the past led to miscommunication, conflict, and ineffectiveness._

 **Tips:**